-Miriam Ehrenberg & Otto Ehrenberg A theoretical and liberal book that
+Miriam Ehrenberg & Otto Ehrenberg

+A theoretical and liberal book that

+explores the sexual dynamics of family

-A theoretical and liberal book that explores the sexual dynamics of family life and how they affect children's sexual development.
+explores the sexual dynamics of family life and how they affect children's sexual development.
 Also discusses and clarifies sexual feelings that exist in families and the sexual messages parents send to their children.
 Includes interviews that provide insight into how families deal with these issues.
 1988, 335 pp., \$8.95.

-Fireside Books, 1230 Avenue of the Americas, New York, NY 10020; 212/698-7000, 800/223-2336.
+Fireside Books, 1230 Avenue of the Americas, New York, NY 10020; 212/ 698-7000, 800/223-2336.